-Oak Hills Church currently supports nineteen Ministry Partners, from local organizations like PowerHouse Ministries and the Twin Lakes Food Bank, to international efforts like Restoration Ministries in Sao Paolo, Brazil, and Nehemiah Ministries in Manipur, India.
+Oak Hills Church partners with local organizations, colleges, and international efforts as a tangible way to be the Church in the world.
 We encourage you to learn more about these ministries, and support them generously with prayer, finances, and service.

 Ylli and Albana are Albanian nationals, seeking to bring the gospel to their fellow Albanians by planting churches, making new contacts, discipling new believers, training leaders, leading children’s and youth ministries, along with other pastoral duties.

 We continue to support the Bible School in the Philippines that was started many years ago by our now returned missionaries Gregg and Maria Evans.
 Mayette Ativo-Bueno, a Filipino national, now leads the ministry.
 Based in Legazpi City and with satellites all around the Bicol region, this school trains local believers in theology, ministry, and leadership skills.